-The step by step guide will explain to install and setup wp super cache plugin.
+The step by step guide will explain to install and setup the wp super cache plugin.

--Search for the plugin in the wp plugin directory > download and install the wp super cache plugin. (you can also download Cache Plugin and upload to your dashboard)
+1)-Search for the plugin in the wp plugin directory > download and install the wp super cache plugin. (you can also download Cache Plugin and upload to your dashboard)

-- WP Super Cache will now show you a notification that mod_rewrite rules must be update, so update them and left other options as it is.
+WP Super Cache will now show you a notification that mod_rewrite rules must be updated, so update them and left other options as it is.

-- There are other tabs of CDN, Contents, Preload, Plugins and Debug.
-You can Optimize CDN option if you have CDN facility, otherwise left them unchanged, and move to Preload Tab.
+There are other tabs of CDN, Contents, Preload, Plugins, and Debug.
+You can Optimize CDN option if you have a CDN facility, otherwise left them unchanged, and move to Preload Tab.

-- Under Preload Tab check first two options and hit update settings.
+Under Preload Tab check the first two options and hit update settings.

-You have done.
-Now your website will take less server resources and will load fast, you can check the difference of loading time by visiting tools.pingdom.com or gtmetrix.com
+Now your website will take fewer server resources and will load fast.
+You can check the difference of loading time by visiting tools.pingdom.com or gtmetrix.com